 I was handed an “interactive book” composed by Jan and Simon in the 90s.
 Titled: Global Learning – Constructing the World Mind, the book was inspired by the ‘prophetic’ mind of H.G.
 Wells.
 It includes works from visionaries of the 90s like Peter Russell’s The Global Brain Awakens, Hans Swegen’s The Global Mind, James Lovelock’s article, A Simple Inheritance, and Alan Mayne’s critical introduction to the 1994 republication of Wells’ World Brain.

 Before delving too deeply into the subject, I asked Simon how he defines ‘mind’.
 He tells me there “is no one answer,” but that he personally conceives of ‘mind’ as a verb.
-For him it involves exchanges, or conversations.
-For him the brain is like the hardware than the mind is the software through which we interact as human beings.
+For him, it involves exchanges, or conversations.
+The brain is like the hardware while the mind is the software through which we interact as human beings.
 He assures me that “world mind activity” is happening.
 He smiles and tells me “there are pockets of waking cells” within a ‘world brain’, which he considers still in its infancy.

-As a veteran trend spotter, Jan has a track record for being able to see into the future and his outlook is grim: “the great manipulators” are writing a story of “fear and greed” that blinds us from the long term consequences of our actions.
-For him the World Mind requires we step outside of that story, which he fears is impossible.
+As a veteran trend spotter, Jan has a track record of being able to see into the future and his outlook is grim: “the great manipulators” are writing a story of “fear and greed” that blinds us from the long-term consequences of our actions.
+For Jan, the World Mind requires we step outside of that story, which he fears is impossible.
 He spends much of his time doing sustainable forestry work in his woodland, which he seems to cherish more than anything else.